Lupine (Lupinus spp.) is a leguminous agricultural crop.

 Root system is taproot, capable of penetrating into the soil up to 2 m deep.

-Inflorescence is an apical elongate raceme, located on the main stem and side branches, it has various forms, up to 50 cm in size.
+The inflorescence is an apical elongated brush, located on the main stem and side branches, has various forms, up to 50 cm in size.

-Flowers have a variety of colors.
+Flowers depending on the species may have a variety of colors: white, yellow, blue, purple, sometimes mottled.
 Yellow and perennial lupines are cross-pollinated, white and narrow-leaved lupines are self-pollinated.

 Pods are leathery, flattened, pubescent.
-At maturity, with the exception of white lupine, they crack, the seeds are scattered, and valves are spirally twisted.
+Pods of large-seeded species (white lupine) are hairy, flattened, 7-15 cm long.
+They contain three or four seeds, which are oval and flat, resembling lima beans.
+The pods of the small-seeded species are 3 to 6 cm long.
+At maturity, with the exception of white lupine, they crack, the seeds are scattered, and the beanstalks are spirally curled.

 Seeds also vary in shape and size.
 Perennial forms are small, annual ones are large.
-Coloration is white, gray, variegated, pink, perennial forms also black or brown.
+Coloring is white, gray, variegated, pink, in perennial forms also black or brown.
+Weight of one seed varies from 150 to 330 mg.

 Varieties of lupine are widespread in Russia: yellow, white, narrow-leaved, perennial.